Pierre Auger Observatory Open Data

 Schematic map of the Pierre Auger Observatory

 Each water-Cherenkov station is filled to a depth of 1.2 m with highly-purified water enclosed within a diffusively-reflective liner.
 The water is viewed from above by three 9-inch photomultiplier tubes (PMTs) in contact with it.
 These detect Cherenkov light emitted by charged particles that enter the detectors.
-Each PMT provides two signals which are tagged with the GPS time stamps to an absolute time accuracy of 12 ns and are digitized using 40 MHz, 10-bit Flash Analog-to-Digital Converters (FADCs).
+Each PMT provides two signals which are tagged with GPS time stamps to an absolute accuracy of 12 ns and are digitized using 40 MHz, 10-bit Flash Analog-to-Digital Converters (FADCs).
 A low-gain signal is taken directly from the anode of the PMT, while a high-gain signal is provided by the last dynode and amplified to be nominally 32 times larger than the low-gain signal, enhancing the total dynamic range to span more than three orders of magnitude in integrated signal.

 The Auger Observatory is operated by a Collaboration of more than 400 scientists, engineers, technicians and students from more than 90 institutions in 18 countries.
 You can find further information about the Observatory and the Collaboration in Nucl.Instrum.Meth.A 798 (2015) 172-213 (arXiv) and on the Auger website.